Blue Cash Everyday Card from American Express

 Extras, perks and using rewards

-Unlike most other cash-back cards, this one comes with the opportunity to earn a sign-up bonus and a 0% introductory offer on balance transfers and purchases.
+Unlike most other cash-back cards, this one comes with the opportunity to earn a welcome offer and a 0% introductory offer on balance transfers and purchases.

 Keep in mind that with this card the only thing you can use your accrued cash-back rewards for are statement credits or spend at AmEx’s reward dollars catalog.
 There’s no transferring to travel partners or other types of credits, but you can register your card with Amazon.com to pay for your purchases with your accrued rewards money.